Fakout64/Bluetooth_MK/README.md

 Changed the setup.sh to make sure that --noplugin=input is only added once incase it already exist

+Added the install of a service file to systemctl for the autoboot of boot.sh: changes made in setup.sh

 ## Step 1: Setup

 ```bash